SeafoodStudios/Staples/docs/debugmaclinux.md

 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.zshrc
 source ~/.zshrc
 ```
-2. Run this command to ensure Staples works.
+Run this command to ensure Staples works.
 ```
 staples runstring "[{{{[[[[[{{{[[{[[{{[{[[{[{{[{{{[[{{{[{[[[[{[{[[[[[{[[[{[[{[{[[{{[{{{[{[[[{{[[[[{[{{{[[[[[{{[{{[[[{{[[{[{[{{{[[{{[[{[[[[[[{[{[{{{[{{[{{{{[{{{[[{[[{{[{[{{[{{{[[{{[[{[[[[{[[{[[[{[[[{[{[[{}]]}]}]]]}]]]}]]}]]]]}]]}}]]}}}]}}]}]}}]]}]]}}}]}}}}]}}]}}}]}]}]]]]]]}]]}}]]}}}]}]}]]}}]]]}}]}}]]]]]}}}]}]]]]}}]]]}]}}}]}}]]}]}]]}]]]}]]]]]}]}]]]]}]}}}]]}}}]}}]}]]}]}}]]}]]}}}]]]]]}}}]"
 ```
 If it prints "Staples Works!" or something like that, your fine!
+If it still does not work, please debug with an AI.